 A high transfer valuable could be a reason to consider leaving your final salary pension, but it’s by far the only factor and this alone doesn’t indicate you should transfer.

-As mentioned, there are risks involved with a final salary pension transfer, not least that the value of your investments and the income they produce could fall as well as rise.
-If you’re particularly risk averse, a final salary pension transfer is unlikely to be for you given that there’s no investment risk to you personally if you stay in the scheme.
+As mentioned, there are risks involved with a defined benefit pension transfer, not least that the value of your investments and the income they produce could fall as well as rise.
+If you’re particularly risk averse, then it’s unlikely to be for you given that there’s no investment risk to you personally if you stay in the scheme.

 A final salary transfer is unlikely to be suitable for an inexperienced investor with little to no current exposure to investment risk or experience in investing.
 You’ll have to participate to some extent in managing your money purchase pot in the event of a transfer and have the knowledge to do so.

 A shortened life expectancy, perhaps due to a medical condition, may form part of a decision to transfer.
 You may get more value from your pension from transferring than you would from drawing it for only a short number of years.

 However, this involves a projection of your life expectancy – something that can’t be certain aside from with the most serious illnesses.
 You may live for a long time and find that the guarantee of a lifelong income would have provided greater value.

 If you transfer a final salary pension, there’s no going back if you change your mind.
 You’ll be leaving a scheme that offers security of income for the rest of your (and your spouse’s) life.